corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 }
 ```

-The `drivers` `cordform` parameter in the `node` entry lists paths of the files to be copied to the `drivers` sub-directory of the node.
+The `drivers` parameter in the `node` entry lists paths of the files to be copied to the `drivers` sub-directory of the node.

-To add any drivers as dependencies of the `cordaDriver` configuration, use the following code:
+To add any drivers as dependencies of the `cordaDriver` configuration, use the following code (option recommended over using the `drivers` parameter):

 ```
 dependencies {